1.0 OUR CORE BELIEFS REGARDING USER PRIVACY AND DATA PROTECTION

 Disabling cookies on your internet browser will stop GA from tracking any part of your visit to pages on this website.

 We use Facebook’s pixel to collect three types of data whenever it is loaded:

-- Http headers – Anything present in HTTP headers.
-HTTP headers is a standard web protocol sent by default between any browser request and any server on the Internet.
+- HTTP headers – Anything present in HTTP headers.
+HTTP headers are a standard web protocol sent by default between any browser request and any server on the Internet.
 HTTP headers include IP addresses, information about the web browser, page location, document, referrer and user agent.

 - Pixel-specific data – This includes the pixel ID and Facebook cookie.